 We have had a warm Fall and they were still blooming fully when one night dropped below freezing and that signaled for me to get digging.

 Here is the area at the base of this dahlia.
-I cut off the stems to about 12 inches many times to leave me enough to grab. (this was my original method but check on the alternate method now)
+I cut off the stems to about 6 inches then leave in the ground to get those yes popping!

 Dig up Dahlias